-A distinction is made between ventriculo-peritoneal (from the head into the abdominal cavity), ventriculo-atrial (from the head into the right atrium of the heart) and lumbo-peritoneal drainage (from the spinal canal into the abdominal cavity).
-However, the most common method is the V-P derivation - ventriculo-peritoneal derivation.
+Shunts are usually implanted 1. ventriculo-peritoneal (VP) (from the head into the abdominal cavity) or 2. lumbo-peritoneal (LP) (from the spinal canal into the abdominal cavity).
+The most common method is the VP diversion.

 For the implantation of such a shunt system, the neurosurgeon makes a few small incisions in order to be able to place the shunt system well to a large extent in the subcutaneous tissue - only the ventricular catheter has to be advanced into the ventricles and the end of the draining catheter has to be pushed into the corresponding body cavity (abdominal cavity or via one of the neck veins into the right atrium).
 To place the ventricular catheter in one of the lateral ventricles, the neurosurgeon drills a hole through the cranial bone.

 The alternative LP drainage is considered less invasive.
 In this method, neurosurgeons insert the beginning of the lumbar catheter into the spinal canal.
 The drainage is into the abdominal cavity as with a VP shunt.

 Find out more about this topic in our Journal Article.